 The first question: Why Do We Care?

-Every Answer begins the same way: There are many things that can go wrong with the presentation of the moving picture.
+Every Answer begins the same way: There are many things that can go wrong with the presentation of the moving picture and its sound.

 This topic is a little tricky.
 Even if the shape is wrong – too narrow or too short – at least the image is on the screen.
 In some cases, the images may look OK if you just glance at the image.
 But there are things to look for.

 Will the audience care?
 Many will.
 They will think that the screen looks too small, or the image looks too small.
 (Nobody ever complains about too big!)
 They may complain that the people on screen are too thin, or too fat.